StefanTodoran/crates-craters/README.md

 </h2>

 * Figure out why nav buttons update so slowly
-* Add sound effect for crate pushed into crater
-* Add more sound variations
 * Make many, many more levels
 * Create a proper tutorial?
 * Look into ways to have level sharing server